ohanz/Y24CAM/ReadMe.md

 - Go to the 'Browser Camera' directory
 - Run the index.htm file
-- Start using the Y24camera!!
+- Start using the Super-hyper Y24camera!!